 By David Eaton, President, Columbus Catholic Schools

-After years of giving school tours and talking to prospective families, it's clear that there are still two major misperceptions about Columbus Catholic Schools.
-The first is that you have to be Catholic to attend.
-The second is that most people can't afford it.
+After years of giving school tours and talking to prospective families, it’s clear that one of the major misperceptions about Columbus Catholic Schools is that you have to be Catholic to attend.